spiritlake/ares-tat-s-fs3-magic-plugin/readme.md

 ### Coding Needs

 **WARNING**

-This is NOT a plug-and-play plugin.
+**This is NOT a plug-and-play plugin.**

 Using this plugin will require a coder who is comfortable with altering core Ares code.
 I have tried to keep the intrusions to a minimum, and much of the day-to-day work is done in yml configuration files, but there are inevitably pieces that must be inserted into the FS3 code.

 A coder doesn't need to be able to do much more than cut and paste and troubleshoot configuration errors, but those two things DO require some skill, some fearlessness, or possibly both.
 It is my hope that this plugin can make a complex magic system available to new or casual coders who are willing to experiment, but may not have the time or know-how to code a system from scratch.
+It is unfortunately NOT going to make it available to folks who are entirely uncomfortable adjusting and troubleshooting code.

 I **strongly** suggest using github to back up your code and adding your configuration files.